Edinburgh Fringe Directing & Show Notes

 Inder Manocha’s Fringe return, after eight years away, White Man’s Burden, was highly praised by Kate Copstick in The Scotsman (“an intelligent, eloquent, engaging and very funny hour” ****), Joe Bor’s A Room With A Jew was also warmly received.

-Alex Edelman bagged numerous 4* reviews and went on to win the newcomer section of The Foster’s Edinburgh Comedy Awards with his show Millennial.
+Alex Edelman bagged numerous 4* and 5* reviews (The Mirror, Beyond The Joke, Time Out etc.) and went on to win the newcomer section of The Foster’s Edinburgh Comedy Awards with his show Millennial.
 Anna Emerson’s acclaimed show, An Evening with Patti DuPont , received great notices in The List (“the bottled essence of the Fringe.
 A class act.” ****) and The Times, among others.
 The Kat and Jon Appeal, like Anna, fared very well at Freestival and received good press online (**** ShortCom).

-“Julian’s in-depth notes were tremendously helpful.
-He had constructive notes about every aspect of the show, which were vital in helping me put the finishing touches on it, and I very much look forward to working with him again.”
+‘Julian’s in-depth notes were tremendously helpful.
+He had constructive notes about every aspect of the show, which were vital in helping me put the finishing touches on it, and I very much look forward to working with him again.’
+Glenn Moore

 More details from: